-Otitis Media (OM) is an infection of the middle ear (the space behind the eardrum) caused by bacteria or virus.
-It is the most common in infants and toddlers during the winter months.
+Otitis Media (OM) is an infection of the middle ear (the space behind the eardrum) caused by bacteria or viruses.
+It is most common in infants and toddlers during the winter months.
 Inflammatory obstruction of the eustachian tube causes accumulation of secretions in the middle ear and negative pressure from lack of ventilation.
 The negative pressure pulls fluid and microorganisms into the middle ear through the eustachian tube resulting in otitis media with effusion.
 The illness usually follows a URI or cold.
 The older child runs a fever, is irritable, and complains of a severe earache, while a neonate may be afebrile and appear lethargic.
 The child may or may not have a purulent discharge from the affected ear.

 Myringotomy is a surgical procedure performed by inserting tubes through the tympanic membrane to equalize the pressure inside.
 The tympanostomy tubes remain in place until they spontaneously fall out.
 Most children outgrow the tendency for OM by the age of 6.
-There is a higher incidence in children exposed to passive tobacco smoke and a decreased incidence in breast-fed infants.
+There is a higher incidence in children exposed to passive tobacco smoke and a decreased incidence in breastfed infants.

-Nursing Care Plans
+Nursing Care Plans and Management

 Nursing Diagnosis